 The program will not approve teaching responsibilities that will interfere with the time fellows need to devote to their research.
 The program would not look favorably at a request to teach a large introductory class or a request from a fellow who has significant prior teaching experience.
 Teaching at another institution is prohibited and may result in the loss of fellowship support.

 All requests to teach must be submitted for approval to the faculty mentor and then to the fellowship program office for approval.
-Requests to the program office may be made by email (email site).
+Requests to the program office may be made by email (firstname.lastname@example.org).

 Appointments The University of Colorado Boulder Chancellor's Postdoctoral Fellowship Program awards three postdoctoral fellowships annually in all fields for research conducted under faculty sponsorship.
 The annual award provides postdoctoral fellows a salary of $50-60,000 per year, depending on the field and level of experience, and additional funds for research and professional development.
 The Chancellor’s Office support also includes enrollment in medical, dental and basic life insurance coverage while employed as a Chancellor’s Postdoctoral Fellow.
 It is expected that departments and faculty mentors will make appropriate arrangements for space and other necessary resources.

 Renewal Each award is for a 12-month period.
 A renewal of the fellowship for an additional term may be granted upon demonstration of academic productivity and participation in program events.
+Application for an additional term will be submitted and considered concurrent to new applications.
 All renewal terms will terminate twelve months after the renewal date.
 If an awardee has received an offer for a tenure-track faculty position at another doctoral-research extensive institution at the time of selection or has other postdoctoral fellowship awards, the fellowship may be awarded for one year, without renewal.